Core Terms

 Every structure depends on the clarity of its language.

-This page gives a first orientation to the language of LPWS.
+This page gives a first orientation to the language of LPWS and its connection to DKWS where practical exchange becomes larger, heavier or more structured.

 When terms remain vague, a structure becomes unstable.